G. Rollie White Trust Fellowship in Public Interest Law

 Application Information

-Applications are due by noon on Friday, January 26, 2024.
+Applications are due by noon on Friday, January 31, 2025.
 The selection committee will hold interviews with finalists in February.
-The fellow will be announced by the end of the month.

-Spring 2024 application information
+Spring 2025 application information

-In spring 2024, the G. Rollie White Trust Fellowship will fund a one-year (12 month, full-time) post-graduate fellowship with an existing public interest legal organization to provide legal services to underrepresented individuals or groups.
+In spring 2025, the G. Rollie White Trust Fellowship will fund a one-year (12 month, full-time) post-graduate fellowship with an existing public interest legal organization to provide legal services to underrepresented individuals or groups.
 The fellow will receive $60,000.
 The sponsoring organization must be a non-profit organization under Section 501(c)(3) of the Internal Revenue Code.
 The sponsoring organization is expected to supply and fund the benefits that a fellow would ordinarily receive as a new employee.
 In the event that the regular salary of a comparable position at the sponsoring organization exceeds $60,000, the sponsoring organization is encouraged to commit to paying the difference.
 The fellow must be supervised by a licensed attorney.
 The fellow and sponsoring organization will sign agreements regarding their fellowship obligations.

-Before applying, applicants identify a potential sponsoring organization and collaborate with the organization to develop a description of the proposed work, training and supervision.
+Before applying, applicants identify a potential sponsoring organization and collaborate with the organization to develop a description of the proposed work, training, and supervision.
 The proposed work should be an identified project, either a new initiative or an on-going project of the sponsoring organization.
 Organizations must provide support for the project and appropriate training and supervision for the fellow.
 Students with questions about potential sponsoring organizations or projects are welcome to contact Mary Murphy in the Career Services Office.

 Preferences: